Judenburg: History

 Archaeological findings indicate that the area was settled at least since the days of the Celtic kingdom of Noricum.
 Judenburg itself was first mentioned in a 1074 staple right deed as mercatum Judinburch, a market town within the estates of Eppenstein Castle, the ancestral seat of the Bavarian Eppensteiner noble family, who ruled as Styrian margraves in the 11th century.
 The name literally means "Jews' Borough", referring to the town's origin as a trading outpost on the route from the Mur Valley across the Obdach Saddle mountain pass to Carinthia, in which Jews played an important role, being represented in the city's coat of arms.

 Upon the extinction of the Eppensteiner dynasty in 1122, the estates passed to the Styrian Otakars and in 1192 to the House of Babenberg, Dukes of Austria since 1156.
 Judenburg received town privileges in 1224 and the right to collect tolls in 1277.
-The town grew to an important commercial centre for iron ore mined at nearby Eisenerz, but also for valeriana celtica used in perfumes during the 13th and 14th century.
+The town grew to an important commercial centre for iron ore mined at nearby Eisenerz, but also for valeriana celtica used in perfumes during the 13th and 14th centuries.
 Judenburg was even granted a valeriana trade monopoly by the Habsburg emperor Frederick III in 1460.
 After several pogroms, all Jews were expelled from the Duchy of Styria by order of Emperor Maximilian I in 1496.
 Following his breakthrough in Italy, General Napoléon Bonaparte made his headquarters at Judenburg and it was there, on the night of 7–8 April 1796, that he signed the Truce of Judenburg with the Austrians.

-In the beginning of the 20th century, the town was one of the centres of Austria-Hungary's steel industry and also a garrison town of the Austro-Hungarian Army.
+In the beginning of the 20th century, the town was one of the centres of Austria-Hungary's steel industry and also a garrison city of the Austro-Hungarian Army.
 From 1910 to 1914 one of the first trolleybusses in Austria connected Judenburg station with the town's centre.
-Today, little remains of the former industry, but Judenburg remains an industrial and trade centre.
-In May 1918, the town was the site of a failed military mutiny.
+Little remains of the former industry today, but Judenburg remains an industrial and trade centre.
+In May 1918, the city was the site of a failed military mutiny.